Types of Lawyer

 4. Tax Lawyer

 Though an accountant can help your business when it is audited, there is a chance that the tax authorities will decide to pursue legal action against you.
 You’ll need to enable an expert tax lawyer for this.
+One reason to hire a tax lawyer is if you have decided not to hire a CPA or have learned that the CPA you hired was incompetent or dishonest.

 5. Intellectual Property Attorney